kebman/wormholeCypher/README.md

 ## Long Term

 Long-term future goal (that may never come to fruition): Add Neo4j-drivers to Node.js, write a nice web UI, and publish single-page application.
-A nearer goal could be to implement API calls, so that you can always see what system you're in.
+A nearer goal could be to implement API calls, so that you can always see what system you're in, since you don't really need a web domain to do that.